-2. Acceptable Use of State Data

-Contractor must not use the State's data for any purpose other than providing the Services to beneficiaries covered by the Contractor under any Contract or Program, nor will any part of the State's data be disclosed, sold, assigned, leased or otherwise disposed of to the general public or to specific third parties or commercially exploited by or on behalf of the Contractor.
-No employees of the Contractor, other than those on a strictly need-to-know basis, have access to the State's data.

-- 3. Acceptable Use of Personally Identifiable Data - Contractor must not possess or assert any lien or other right against the State's data.
-Without limiting the a. generality of this Section, the Contractor must only use personally identifiable information as strictly necessary to provide the Services to beneficiaries covered by the Contractor under any Contract or Program and must disclose the information only to its employees on a strict need-to-know basis. - b.
+- 2. Acceptable Use of State Data - Contractor must not use the State's data for any purpose other than providing the Services to beneficiaries covered by Contractor under any Contract or Program, nor will any part of the State's data be disclosed, sold, assigned, leased or otherwise disposed of to the general public or to specific third parties or commercially exploited by or on behalf of Contractor.
+No employees of Contractor, other than those on a strictly need-to-know basis, have access to the State's data, except as provided by law. - 3.
+Acceptable Use of Personally Identifiable Data - a.
+Contractor must not possess or assert any lien or other right against the State's data.
+Without limiting the generality of this Section, Contractor must only use personally identifiable information as strictly necessary to provide the Services to beneficiaries covered by Contractor under any Contract or Program and must disclose the information only to its employees on a strict need-to-know basis. - b.
 Contractor must always comply with all laws and regulations applicable to the personally identifiable information. - 4.
-Acceptable Use of Contractor Data

-The State is the owner of all State-specific data under the Contract.
-The State may use the data provided by the Contractor for any purpose.
-The State will not possess or assert any lien or other right against the Contractor's data.Without limiting the generality of this Section, the State may use personally identifiable information only as strictly necessary to utilize the Services and mustdisclose the information only to its employees on a strict needto-know basis, except as provided by law.
-Other material developed and provided to the State remains the State's sole and exclusive property.

-- B. Uniform Data and Reporting - 1.
-To measure the Contractor's accomplishments in the areas of access to care, utilization, service outcomes, recipient satisfaction, and to provide sufficient information to track expenditures and calculate future capitation rates, the Contractor must provide the State with uniform data and information as specified by the State as previously agreed, and such additional or different reporting requirements (with the exemption of those changes required by federal or state law and/or regulations) as the parties may agree upon from time to time.
-Any changes in the reporting requirements, required by state and federal law, will be communicated to the Contractor at least 90 days before they are effective unless state or federal law requires otherwise.
-Both parties must agree to other changes, beyond routinemodifications, to the data reporting requirements. - The Contractor's timeliness in submitting required reports and their accuracy will be monitored by the State and 2. will beconsidered by the State in measuring the performance of the Contractor.
-Regulations promulgated pursuant to the Balance Budget Act of 1997 (BBA) require that the CEO or designee certify the accuracy of the data. - The Contractor must cooperate with the State in carrying out validation of data provided by the Contractor by 3. makingavailable recipient records and a sample of its data and data collection protocols.
-The Contractor must certify that the data they submit are accurate, complete and truthful.
-An annual certification from, and signed by, the Chief ExecutiveOfficer or the Chief Financial Officer, or a designee who reports directly to either must be submitted annually.
-The certification must attest to the accuracy, completeness, and truthfulness of the information in each of the sets of datain this section. - The State and the Contractor agree to use the Encounter Data Integrity Group (EDIT) for the development of 4 instructions with costing related to procedure codes, and the assignment of Medicaid and non-Medicaid costs.
-The recommendations from the EDIT group have been incorporated into Schedule E (see Mental Health and Substance Abuse Reporting Requirements website at: https://www.michigan.gov/mdhhs/0,5885,7-339-71550 2941 38765---,00.html).
+Acceptable Use of Contractor Data - The State is the owner of all State-specific data under the Contract.
+The State may use the data provided by Contractor for any purpose.
+The State will not possess or assert any lien or other right against Contractor's data.
+Without limiting the generality of this Section, the State may use personally identifiable information only as strictly necessary to utilize the Services and must disclose the information only to its employees on a strict need-to-know basis, except as provided by law.
+Other material developed and provided to the State remains the State's sole and exclusive property. - B. Uniform Data and Reporting - 1.
+To measure Contractor's accomplishments in the areas of access to care, utilization, service outcomes, recipient satisfaction, and to provide sufficient information to track expenditures and calculate future capitation rates, Contractor must provide the State with uniform data and information as specified by the State as previously agreed, and such additional or different reporting requirements (with the exemption of those changes required by federal or state law and/or regulations) as the parties may agree upon from time to time.
+Any changes in the reporting requirements, required by state and federal law, will be communicated to Contractor at least 90 days before they are effective unless state or federal law requires otherwise.
+Both parties must agree to other changes, beyond routine modifications, to the data reporting requirements. - 2.
+Contractor's timeliness in submitting required reports and their accuracy will be monitored by the State and will be considered by the State in measuring the performance of Contractor.
+Regulations promulgated pursuant to the Balance Budget Act of 1997 (BBA) require that the CEO or designee certify the accuracy of the data. - 3.
+Contractor must cooperate with the State in carrying out validation of data provided by Contractor by making available recipient records and a sample of its data and data collection protocols.
+Contractor must certify that the data they submit are accurate, complete and truthful.
+An annual certification from, and signed by, the chief executive officer or the chief financial officer, or a designee who reports directly to either must be submitted annually.
+The certification must attest to the accuracy, completeness, and truthfulness of the information in each of the sets of data in this Section.